splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s-new.md

 # Install and configure SC4S with Kubernetes
-Splunk provides procedural implementation for SC4S deployment with Microk8s.
-The single-server Microk8s is a recommended deployment model.
-The use of clustering does have additional tradeoffs and should be carefully considered on a deployment-specific basis.
+Splunk provides an implementation for SC4S deployment with MicroK8s using a single-server MicroK8s as the deployment model.
+Clustering has some tradeoffs and should be only considered on a deployment-specific basis.

-Administrators have the ability to independently replicate the model deployment on different distributions of Kubernetes, however, that requires more advanced awareness and responsibility for the administrator.
+You can independently replicate the model deployment on different distributions of Kubernetes.
+To do this you must have Administrator privleges, and the process will require advanced understanding and responsibility on your part.

-SC4S with Microk8s leverages features of MicroK8s:
+SC4S with MicroK8s leverages features of MicroK8s:
 * Uses MetalLB to preserve the source IP.
 * Works with any of the following operating systems: Windows, CentOS, RHEL, Ubuntu, Debian.

 Splunk maintains container images, but it doesn't directly support or otherwise provide resolutions for issues within the runtime environment.

-## Allocate IPs
+## Step 1: Allocate IP addresses
-This configuration requires as least 2 IP addresses: one for host and one for the internal load balancer.
+This configuration requires as least two IP addresses: one for the host and one for the internal load balancer.
+We suggest allocating three IP addresses for the host and 5-10 IP addresses for later use.

-We suggest allocation of 3 IP addresses for the host and 5-10 addresses for later use.
+## Step 2: Install MicroK8s

-## Install Microk8s
+To install MicroK8s:
 ```bash
 sudo snap install microk8s --classic --channel=1.24
 sudo usermod -a -G microk8s $USER